bloomberg/blazingmq/docs/docs/introduction/overview.md

 Within Bloomberg, the BlazingMQ framework processes billions of messages and terabytes of data every day and is used in production by thousands of applications.

-BlazingMQ client libraries are available in C++, Java and Python (the Python SDK will be published shortly as open source).
+BlazingMQ client libraries are available in C++, Java and Python.
 Within Bloomberg, client applications and BlazingMQ clusters both run in a variety of environments, and BlazingMQ attempts to provide a consistent user experience across heterogeneous deployments.
 In general, BlazingMQ clusters can be hosted anywhere and do not depend on any other Bloomberg-specific or open source frameworks.

 ---